windup/intellij-mta/README.md

 > The documentation for MTR can be found [here](https://developers.redhat.com/products/mta/overview).

-## What is MTR?
+## What is Windup?
-MTR is an extensible and customizable rule-based tool that simplifies the migration and modernization of Java applications.
+Windup is an extensible and customizable rule-based tool that simplifies the migration and modernization of Java applications.

-## How does MTR simplify migration?
+## How does Windup simplify migration?
-MTR looks for common resources and known trouble spots when migrating applications.
+Windup looks for common resources and known trouble spots when migrating applications.
 It provides a high-level view of the technologies used by the application.

 ## How does the IntelliJ plugin assist with application migrations?
-The IntelliJ plugin integrates with the MTR command-line tool, and provides assistance directly into the IntelliJ IDE.
+The IntelliJ plugin integrates with the Windup command-line tool, and provides assistance directly into the IntelliJ IDE.

 This plugin expedites the process of analyzing your projects directly from within your IDE.
 The tooling marks migration issues in the source code, provides guidance to fix the issues, and offers automatic code replacement when possible.